BestTimesToVisit.com Logo

 SNCF Trains (from Geneva/Annecy)

-Tip:Book your tickets in advance, especially during peak ski season, via the SNCF Connect app or website (sncf-connect.com) to secure the best prices.
-Avoid buying last-minute at the station, as prices can be significantly higher.
-Be aware that some trains require a change in La Roche-sur-Foron, so check your itinerary carefully.
-Arrive at the platform at least 10 minutes before departure.
+Tip:Book your tickets in advance via the SNCF Connect app or website for the best prices.
+Avoid buying last-minute tickets at the station, as they can be significantly more expensive.
+The trains can get busy, especially during peak ski season, so reserve seats if possible.
+Be aware that the final stretch into Chamonix involves a change at Saint-Gervais-les-Bains-Le Fayet, so check your connection times carefully.

 Shared Shuttle Services (e.g., Mountain Drop-offs, AlpyBus)